In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Baseline Machine Learning Methods

 \subsection{Kentucky Baseline Results}

-In Kentucky, complex and nonlinear baselines perform slightly better than linear models (see Table \ref{table:kentucky_baseline_pred_res} in the Appendix and Figure \ref{fig:KY_interpretable_vis}, which is presented below), potentially due to the larger size of the Kentucky data set (1,956 records in Broward county versus ~250K records in Kentucky).
+The performances of baseline algorithms on the Kentucky data are visualized in Figure \ref{fig:comb_baseline}; details are presented in Table \ref{table:kentucky_baseline_pred_res} in Section \ref{app-tables}.
+We noticed that complex and nonlinear baselines perform slightly better than linear models, potentially due to the larger size of the Kentucky data set (1,956 records in Broward versus about 250K records in Kentucky).
 In particular, Random Forest and XGBoost uniformly perform slightly better than all the other algorithms on all prediction tasks, over both time periods we examined.
 XGBoost performs the best on all tasks.
 However, performance gaps, across all prediction problems and in both time frames, are very small.
-Thus, we conclude that all the baseline algorithms perform similarly over the Kentucky data set .
-One thing we noticed from the Kentucky results is that all algorithms perform slightly better on the six-month recidivism period than on the two-year period.
+Thus, we conclude that all the baseline algorithms perform similarly over the Kentucky data set.
+On Kentucky, all algorithms perform slightly better on the six-month recidivism period than on the two-year period.

+\textbf{Summary of Baseline Models' Results:} We found that all baseline machine learning algorithms performed similarly across recidivism problems for the Kentucky data set.
+We also found that models performed better on the six-month prediction problems than on the two-year problems on Kentucky data, but not on Broward data.
+These findings will be discussed throughout the following subsections.